 If you’re like most firms in our industry, your website looks pretty but does little to bring in actionable leads.
 Most sites fall into the “online brochure” category.
 An online brochure is a fairly static set of web pages that don’t engage the visitor in an active manner.
 In other words, it’s not what you would call a “profitable recruitment website.”

-A site designed for developing business on the other hand is designed to get the right visitors to take an action step on their first visit.
+A recruitment website design for developing business on the other hand is built to get the right visitors to take an action step on their first visit.
 In order to do this, your copy must speak to your target audience specifically and quickly.

 #1—You must capture the email addresses of your visitors.